 One of the benefits of having a remote job is that you can work anywhere in the world.
 Or, can you?
 The reality is that it is a very complicated process to move to a European country even if you don’t need to work locally.

 The lure of a more laid back lifestyle, and enjoying the local cuisine and sites is almost impossible to resist.
 You can learn another language and gain an entirely new perspective on the world.
 It would be nice if you could simply arrive and set up shop, but sadly, that is not the case.
+Then with so many staff now working remotely a lot of business owners are very much wondering how to monitor computer activity so that they can see what those staff are doing and that’s easily the best solution that we have found so far.
+You can get more info here about network security and with regards to working remotely.

 There are not many EU countries that allow you to work remotely or freelance if you are not a citizen.
 There are a lot of bureaucratic hoops to jump through to make it a reality.
 Some people live as digital nomads and move on as their visa expires in a certain location, but what happens when you want to stay put?